How to Sell a House With a Realtor, From Home Prep to Closing Day

 Develop an effective pricing strategy

-As part of their listing services when you sell your house with a Realtor, they will conduct a comparative market analysis (CMA) to suggest an asking price for your home.
+As part of their listing services, your agent will conduct a comparative market analysis (CMA) to suggest an asking price for your home.
 Their analysis will take into account recently sold properties in the area that are similar to yours in size, layout, and condition.

 They’ll increase the price based on what adds value, like your new stainless steel appliances or your hardwood floors.
 But they’ll also subtract value for negative factors like your positioning near a power line or aging roof.